 The world is on the verge of a biochemical revolution.
-The overall market for chemicals has expanded from $2 Trillion to $3 Trillion in the just past five years, but the fastest growing segment of the chemicals industrial has been the biochemicals market.
+The overall market for chemicals has expanded from $2 Trillion to $3 Trillion in the just past five years, but the fastest growing segment of the chemicals industry has been the biochemicals market.
 Biochemicals are made from renewable materials as opposed to petroleum and can be biodegradable.
 By 2050 50% of the multi-trillion dollar chemicals market will be biochemicals.

 Tethis has developed a way to take simple carbohydrates and make high-value products.
 Tethis has a patented platform for the creation of these high-value chemicals using a common manufacturing process that is high throughput, low cost, and prevalent domestically and abroad.

-Tethis began in 2013 as a spinout of novel technology discovered at NC State University aimed at the water treatment market.
+Tethis began operations in 2013 as a spinout of novel technology discovered at NC State University aimed at the water treatment market.
 Tethis has gone on to discover, advance, and patent new and innovative ways to transform plant-derived feedstocks into performance polymers that are used in a wide range of applications and industries.

 Chris Evans, Executive Chairman - Chris is an entrepreneur and philanthropist with offices in Raleigh, North Carolina.
 Evans served as CEO and founder of Accipiter, a leading provider of ad management solutions purchased by CMGI, Inc., and fully merged with Engage in 1998, and member of the Board of Directors for Engage (NASD: ENGA) a majority owned subsidiary of CMGI and provider of profile driven Internet marketing solutions from 1999 until 2001.
 In 1992, Evans founded Hotlinx, a publisher of print and online buyer's guides for software professionals, which was sold to a group of private investors in 1997.
 From 1985 through 1992, Evans served as the executive Vice President of DaVinci Systems, a company he co-founded.